(Interviews with Phil Goldman as Inspired by Brandon Stanton’s Humans of New York. These interviews have been edited and condensed.)

 Send us a message with your own interview requests, feedback, or questions!

-Tell me about your growing up years.
+Can you tell me about your growing up years?

 Previously Featured Humans